KTH-RPL/DynamicMap_Benchmark/README.md

 - **2024/03/18** Added the first data-driven method [DeFlow](https://github.com/KTH-RPL/DeFlow/tree/feature/dynamicmap) into our benchmark.
 Create [BeautyMap](https://github.com/HKUSTGZ-IADC/BeautyMap) repo (wait for public and open-source after review).
 - **2024/03/08** [DUFOMap](https://arxiv.org/abs/2403.01449) is public now.
 Code **will be added** soon with dynablox benchmark adaptation also. **Fix statements** on our ITSC2023 paper: KITTI sequences pose are also from SemanticKITTI which used SuMa.
 In the DUFOMap paper Section V-C, Table III, we present the dynamic removal result on different pose sources.
 Check discussion in [DUFOMap](https://arxiv.org/abs/2403.01449) paper if you are interested.
 - **2023/06/13** The [benchmark paper](https://arxiv.org/abs/2307.07260) Accepted by ITSC 2023 and release five methods (Octomap, Octomap w GF, ERASOR, Removert) and three datasets (01, 05, av2, semindoor) in [benchmark paper](https://arxiv.org/abs/2307.07260).

+---

+- [ ] 2024/03/27: I will update a document page soon (tutorial, manual book, and new online leaderboard), and point out the commit for each paper.
+Since there are some minor mistakes in the first version.
+Stay tune with us!

 ## Methods: